(if the links don't work for you you probably need to disable your ad blocker for this site)

 Also, if you find any links which don't work or which need to be updated please drop me an email and I'll fix them.

 Also, on this page I indulge myself with giving my own often controversial, strongly held, ill-considered, prejudiced, irrational and sometimes just plain crazy, opinions.
 Something I carefully avoided doing when writing the book.
 You have been warned!

-Click here to download the check-list I use when I'm packing for the Camino.
+To download the check-list I use when I'm packing for the Camino.
 This list covers everything I need for the Camino.
 It varies slightly depending on the time of year, as discussed below.
 Naturally, this list is a very personal thing and there are things on it which will be of no relevance to you.

 IMPORTANT NOTE: links to shops on the Internet are for informational purposes only, I most especially do not recommend that you buy footwear without having tried it first!

-Lets be serious for a mo.
+Let's be serious for a mo.
 This is the place where mistakes will cost you a lot more than a little embarrassment.
 Bad footwear decisions can ruin any trip and that's especially true on a hiking trip!

 This is something you need to start on at least six months before you start your Camino.
 If you're buying new footwear especially for you Camino they will need to be thoroughly broken-in before you start walking in them.
 That means at the very least, that you've worn them on several long hikes (20km +) preferable on consecutive days.
 Besides when you go hiking you should just put them on whenever you're walking anywhere, down the road, to the pub, around the supermarket.
 It doesn't matter where, the important this is that you wear them in as much as possible over several months.
 By the time you take your first step out of St Jean your footwear should feel like they're so comfortable that you hardly know you're wearing them!